berlioz-the/berlioz/docs/cli.md

 Deletes an existing deployment definition.

-All provisioned clusters for this definition will be undeployed.
+All running clusters for this definition will be undeployed.

 ## deployment get-configs